 Finally, full disclosure according to DLUHC includes a summary of the Fund's advocacy for action and collaboration on climate change.
 Although the Fund does mention an aim to collaborate with like-minded organisations on climate matters, this could be reinforced with concrete examples of climate advocacy.
 Such disclosures are often found in stewardship reports, which, although third party sources are frequently referenced by the Fund, could be made more explicit as part of its wider climate disclosures.

-Proposed DLUHC Disclosure Maturity Map Requirements LIMITED FULL MODERATE AAs will be expected to establish DISCLOSURE DISCLOSURE DISCLOSURE and maintain a process to identify and manage climate-related risks · Acknowledgement of the need The organisation's processes How processes for identifying, and opportunities related to their for identifying and assessing assessing and managing to assess and respond to assets.
-They will have to integrate climate-related risks. climate-related risks. climate-related risks are DISCLOSURE this process into their overall risk integrated into the organisation's · The organisation's processes for management process. managing climate-related risks.
-RISK MANAGEMENT
+AAs will be expected to establish and maintain a process to identify and manage climate-related risks and opportunities related to their assets.
+They will have to integrate this process into their overall risk management process.